dibalokechanda/fault_bat/README.md

  - `dataset.npy`: This contains the feature tensor with dimensions *Number of Samples X Number of Nodes in the feeder system X 6*

- - `edge_list.npy`: This contains the edge list matrix which contains the graph connectivity information.
+ - `edge_list.npy`: This contains the edge list matrix which is the graph connectivity information.
 This can processed with libraries like `NetworkX` to generate the graph representing the distribution system.

  - `fault_detection_labels.npy`: This contains the binary fault detection labels.
 For a fault event, the label is $1$ and for a non-fault event, the label is $0$.

  - `fault_location_labels.npy`: This contains the fault location label for three-phase nodes in the distribution system.
+The location labels is encoded to an integer value.
+Use `bus_id_map` to see which bus name corresponds to which integer value.

  - `fault_class_labels.npy`: This contains the fault classification label for a fault event.
 The fault classes are encoded as follows